altunbas-huseyin/todolite-reactnative-android/tutorial.md

 1. You declare the endpoint the Couchbase Listener is running on.
 2. The remote database is Sync Gateway in this case.
 This would be replaced with your Sync Gateway production instance.
 3. The method to persist a task document.
-4. Here, you're fetch all the documents from Couchbase Lite.
+4. Here, you're getting all the documents from Couchbase Lite.
 5. Start a push replication from the Couchbase Lite database to Sync Gateway.
 There could equally be a pull replication as well.

 With a basic API in place, you can now turn your attention to building the UI.